commonmark/commonmark-spec/README.md

 for different elements work together harmoniously.
-In places where different decisions could have been made (for example, the rules governing list indentation), we have explained the rationale for my choices.
+In places where different decisions could have been made (for example, the rules governing list indentation), we have explained the rationale for our choices.
 In a few cases, we have departed slightly from the canonical syntax description, in ways that we think further the goals of Markdown as stated in that description.